-All beam dynamics simulations were carried out with ASTRA~\cite{ASTRA}, which couples a 3D particle-in-cell space-charge solver (in cylindrical symmetry) to high-order Runge–Kutta tracking through RF-cavity and magnetic fields.
-The key inputs are the bunch charge (from photocathode quantum efficiency and laser energy), mean initial energy and its spread, initial normalized emittance and spatial/momentum distributions, and the RF phase at photoemission.
+Beam dynamics simulations were carried out with $\mathrm{ASTRA}$~\cite{ASTRA}, which combines a 3D particle-in-cell space-charge solver (in cylindrical symmetry) with high-order Runge–Kutta tracking in external RF and magnetic fields.
+The principal input parameters are the bunch charge (determined by photocathode quantum efficiency and laser pulse energy), the mean initial energy and its spread, the normalized transverse emittance, the initial spatial and momentum distributions, and the RF phase at photoemission.